StephanAkkerman/axie-infinity-extras/README.md

 Has a unique overview with nice graphs to represent data\
 https://axie.watch/

-SLP tracker with some tools\
+SLP tracker with some extra tools i.e. calculating breeding profits\
 https://axiepad.com/

 # API